Beware, this is a long blog. Take a deep breath, jump in, but be prepared to navigate in manageable segments.

 But as one who has always found writing for work really hard, despite it being my core profession for so long, doing a blog is very different.

-It’s personal, direct communication, without having to sastisfy editors or programmne-makers or established, usually unexamined and unquestioned, agendas blocking authentic connection between the writer/reporter and the useful/consumer/reader.
+It’s personal, direct communication, without having to satisfy editors or programme-makers or established, usually unexamined and unquestioned, agendas blocking authentic connection between the writer/reporter and the user/consumer/reader.

 One of the reasons, also, why From Our Own Correspondent, which has always been a bit bloggy, is so popular with both listeners and BBC reporters.

 Awareness of the blog, I find also, gives structure to my thoughts as I pedal along during the day.

 I’m chatting with you all all the time, whether you like it or not.
 Not sad and self-indulgent, but a real conversation.
 And if I forget to include an important thought one day (well, what strikes me as important anyway), I can put it in tomorrow.
 There’s a continuity and a flow which is rather rewarding.

 And given how many said how much they envied me doing a trip like this, I do feel emboldened and encouraged to share a little of what it’s really like to do something as challenging, fun, different – and wet – as this.